Top HR Services Providers - WebCatalog

 qtrainers.com

-Qtrainers is a platform to help companies connect with corporate trainers and vice versa.
-Search and discover, nearby upcoming training events happening in your city.
+Qtrainers connects companies with corporate trainers and allows users to search for upcoming training events in their city.

 JourneyLab